 My father arrived carrying gifts that filled the house with excitement: a cassette recorder, a beautiful wall clock for the living room, elegant wristwatches for my older brother and sister, and a portable typewriter that sat on the table looking important and mysterious, as though it belonged in the office of someone far more educated than any of us.
 But among all the gifts, it was the cassette recorder that completely captured our imagination.

-It was the first appliance we had ever owned that could preserve a human voice.
+It was one appliance we had ever owned that could preserve a human voice.
 To us, that felt almost magical.
 Spoken words had always disappeared the moment they were uttered, but now voices could be captured, stored, and replayed at will on thin ribbons of magnetic tape.
 We experimented with it endlessly, recording songs, conversations, and bursts of childish nonsense simply because we could.

 The novelty reached its peak when my brother Junjun discovered the recorder’s most entertaining use.
 Whenever our parents or siblings became involved in one of their brief household quarrels, the kind that flared suddenly over small things and faded just as quickly, he would quietly place the recorder nearby and tape the entire exchange.
 Later, after tempers had cooled and everyone had returned to normal, he would replay the argument for the family.